mortal1/data3001-project/notes.md

  The real test is whether the highlighted regions actually correspond to critical regions of the protein, and how much a user can be confident in those results, and that is unfortunately outside of the scope of the project.
  Since we're using a novel method, and the problem doesn't

+misc text dump

+to capture our intuition that a critical region’s purpose in the protein has to do with its physical structure.